 Challenging efforts to prevent Mitigation

-Eclypsium has advised that BootHole updating would trigger the release of new updates and bootloaders for all Linux and possibly Windows operating systems.
+Eclypsium has advised that BootHole updating would trigger new updates and bootloaders for all Linux and possibly Windows operating systems.
 Companies will be required to offer new versions of their bootloader versions, signed by the UEFI CA Microsoft Third Party.

 This configuration file is an external text format file usually found in the EFI System Partition.
-It, therefore, can be changed without modifying the authenticity of the signed vendor shim and GRUB2 executables bootloader by a hacker with administrative access.
+Therefore, it can be changed without modifying the authenticity of the signed vendor shim and GRUB2 executables bootloader by a hacker with administrative access.

 The vulnerability is not a unique design.
-It is in a standard programming code direction and has also been verified using GRUB2 ‘s signed ARM64 version.
+It is in a standard programming code direction and verified using GRUB2 ‘s signed ARM64 version.

 In addition to the Eclypsium study, Canonical’s security team noticed additional vulnerabilities relating to the GRUB2 code, the Eclypsium report stated.
 This will have a further effect on the reduction course.